-Alice is also able to assist clients in Care Programme Approach Meetings, Hospital Managers’ Hearings and with after-care arrangements.
+Alice is also able to assist clients in Care Programme Approach Meetings, Care and Treatment Review Meetings, Hospital Managers’ Hearings and with issues with Section 117 aftercare arrangements.

-In her spare time Alice enjoys running and travelling.
+In her spare time Alice enjoys yoga, running, swimming and travelling.

 Catherine studied law at Kings College, London.
 After graduation she worked for the probation service and social services gaining experience in community care and social welfare law before qualifying as a solicitor in 2000.
 Catherine then specialised for some years in criminal law, with a special interest in cases with a mental health element.

 Catherine began work in the field of mental capacity law and the Mental Capacity Act several years ago and more recently it has grown to be her main field of work.
 She is able to advise and assist in welfare and deputyship applications to the Court of Protection, DOLs and Lasting Powers of Attorney.

 Under our community care contract with the Legal Aid Agency Catherine can advise and assist on issues arising from assessments and provision of services under the Care Act, including attending review meetings where there is a dispute.